eic/epic-analysis/doc/syntax.md

 ### `template<class O> void Payload(O op)`

 Payload operator, staged on the leaf node.
 Since there is no difference between inbound and outbound lambdas on the leaf node, only one staging template function is provided.
-This `Payload` function is meant to be used on `HistosDAG` to act on the stored `Histos` objects.
+This `Payload` function is meant to be used on `Adage` to act on the stored `Histos` objects.

 Allowed `O` lambdas are of the form:
 - `std::function<void(Histos*)>` (implement in your code as `auto op = [/*captures*/](Histos *H){ /*body*/ }`; this is the most common use case)